idtprof/python/README.md

-# python
+# Python / Programming Logic and Design
-Notes about ITSE-1429 and other Python resources
+Notes from ITSE-1429 and other Python resources.